 Here are three spectral graphs from three different 5000K ultra-definition lights:

 Not too bad if you ask me!
 The average CRI for these lights is also around 95 which is very good!
-And the flicker isn’t too bad either, certainly better than Norb and GE’s sun-filled.
+And the flicker isn’t too bad either.

 Just about all of the 5000K ultra-definition bulbs have similar spectral qualities, and vary in their flicker.